Heroes of the Storm: Heroes of the Storm 2.0

 On March 29, 2017, game director Alan Dabiri announced Heroes of the Storm 2.0, described as "a culmination of all the ways Blizzard transformed the Nexus since launch, plus plenty of radical additions on their way".
 A major feature of the patch was a revamp of the player and hero progression systems.
 The level caps (40 for players in general, and 20 for individual heroes) were removed, and the uneven experience curve for leveling heroes was smoothed out.
 Another feature was the introduction of Loot Chests which contain cosmetic rewards, similar to the system used in Overwatch.
 In addition to heroes, skins, and mounts, the chests can also include new portraits, banners, emojis, custom announcer voices (similar to StarCraft II), hero voice lines, and graffiti sprays (both similar to Overwatch).
 Loot Chests can be acquired by leveling up or purchased with Gold.
 The in-game shop was remodeled and retitled "Collection", and two new currencies, "Gems" and "Shards", were added in addition to the existing "Gold" which was the only in-game currency before Heroes 2.0 update.
 A loadout system for cosmetic additions was also included.
-As part of the announcement, a new Diablo hero, the Amazon Cassia, was highlighted.Heroes 2.0 went into beta testing on March 29, and was released on April 25.
+As part of the announcement, a new Diablo hero, the Amazon Cassia, was highlighted.Heroes 2.0 went into beta testing on March 29, 2017, and was released on April 25 of the same year.

 Downsizing

 On December 13, 2018, Blizzard President J. Allen Brack and Blizzard Chief Development Officer Ray Gresko jointly announced that some developers from Heroes of the Storm would be moving to other projects, and that the game would be transitioning to a long-term support phase.
 Blizzard also announced the cancellation of their esports tournaments, Heroes Global Championship and Heroes of the Dorm.
 Members of the esports community around Heroes stated they were caught off guard by the announcement and had been told as recently as BlizzCon 2018 that HGC would continue.
 In a message posted on the game's official forums, production director Kaéo Milker confirmed the game would continue receiving updates and new content, though at a slower pace than before.

-Blizzard officially stated in July 2022 that Heroes of the Storm would no longer see any major updates with those remaining on the development team to support the game in a maintenance mode.
+Blizzard officially stated in July 2022 that they ended major development of Heroes of the Storm.
+However, following Microsoft's acquisition of Blizzard, the game has continued to receive a range of updates, including adjustments to hero abilities, quality of life improvements, and other changes, alongside seasonal balance updates and bug fixes.